Common or German wasp

 Commercial pest control companies can be contracted to control wasps.

-Additional information on wasp control products can be found at:
+Additional information and tips on managing wasp problems can be found at: